UPDATE OCT 14, 2023: Amazon has now released a 13th generation Fire HD 10. Check out the details here.

 Whereas before there were tabs for videos, books, apps etc at the top of the screen, there are now just 3 main tabs, with few options for customization.

 Home - this is a grid of all the apps downloaded to your device

 For You - this is made up of recommendations of things like movies, books and apps that Amazon thinks you may like, based on things you have bought before.
-You'll also find recently used apps here, plus the option to continue reading magazine or books that you've already started.
+You'll also find recently used apps here, plus the option to continue reading magazines or books that you've already started.

 Library - this contains carousels of different types of content that you have downloaded from Amazon, including Kindle books, audiobooks and Prime video.
 This is the only screen that you can customize to show just the things you are interested in seeing.